How to Become a Landlord

 Property Maintenance and Safety

-For example, consider the case of Sarah, a landlord who schedules quarterly inspections for her rental properties.
-During one inspection, she discovered a small leak under the kitchen sink.
-By addressing it immediately, she avoided significant water damage that could have resulted in costly repairs.
-This proactive approach not only saved money but also strengthened her relationship with her tenant, who appreciated the prompt action.
+For example, Sarah, a proactive landlord, schedules quarterly inspections for her rentals.
+During one inspection, she identified a minor roof leak and had it repaired before it caused major damage.
+This approach not only saved money but also strengthened her relationship with her tenants.

 Finding and Screening Tenants